Pluggable elements

 tracks, renderers, and so forth.

-Many of the plugins referenced in the following section are found in the JBrowse Github repo.
+Many plugins referenced below are in the JBrowse Github repo and serve as up-to-date examples.

 Pluggable elements